Santa Monica

 No longer will developers be allowed to demolish rent-controlled apartments without replacing at least

-Santa Monica City Manager Lamont Ewell, Councilmembers Shriver and McKeown, and CCSM Board Chair Patricia Hoffman, at the groundbreaking for a tropical-themed affordable housing project.
+Former City Manager Lamont Ewell, Councilmembers Shriver and McKeown, and CCSM Board Chair Patricia Hoffman, at the groundbreaking for a tropical-themed affordable housing project.

-Award-winning CCSM affordable housing at 502 Colorado Avenue.
+Award-winning CCSM affordable housing at 502 Colorado Avenue

 (Don’t forget that any TV set graphic on my website links to a video!)